Harshad06/Flask-Rest-API/README.md

        ⁍ Werkzeug==1.0.1

+# SQLAlchemy
-# SQLAlchemy is a library that facilitates the communication between Python programs and databases.
+  SQLAlchemy is a library that facilitates the communication between Python programs and databases.